minenwerfer/braun/README.md

         loader: 'icon-loader',
         options: {
           // what should we look for in the source files?
-          // in this example we would be using something like <sv-icon name="user" />
+          // in this example we would be using something like <c-icon name="user" /> in our source files
-          tag: 'sv-icon',
+          tag: 'icon',
           // those are always moved
           // this is useful when icon names arent present as literals in files
           ensureList: [